JJ/granada-off/text/kasbah-teashops.md

 pedestrian floors, created as a pebble mosaic, with all kind of geometric motifs.
-It is also [completely fake](http://www.granadahoy.com/granada/empedrado-historico-Albayzin_0_650035186.html), with a motif dating back to the last century, probably 1984 when the city major decided to pave all the streets in the Albayzin, but the patterns and texture are original, created with black and white pebbles and simply nice to see for the same reason that they are terribly inconvenient for people that lives there, a curious mixture of old timers with no place else to go and
+It is also [completely fake](http://www.granadahoy.com/granada/empedrado-historico-Albayzin_0_650035186.html), with a motif dating back to the last century, probably 1984 when the city major decided to pave all the streets in the Albayzín, but the patterns and texture are original, created with black and white pebbles and simply nice to see for the same reason that they are terribly inconvenient for people that lives there, a curious mixture of old timers with no place else to go and